North Central Kansas Astronomical Society

 NGC 6946 is an 9th magnitude, face-on spiral galaxy in Cygnus, very well placed for evening observation.
 Users of 6-inch or larger scopes under dark skies should be able to detect both the supernova and galaxy.
 This is the 8th supernova detected in NGC 6946.

 The top image is from Skyhound showing the position of SN2004ET.
 The middle image above is one taken with New Mexico Skies iBisque on 10/12/2004 showing SN2004ET.
-The bottom picture is a Digital Sky Survey clear showing that SN2004ET did not exist at the time the image was taken.
+The bottom picture is a Digital Sky Survey clearly showing that SN2004ET did not exist at the time the DSS image was taken.

 This digital photo was taken under one of the most spectacular Auroras ever seen from Kansas.
 NCKAS member Patrick Rogers-Ostema is silhouetted against this incredible November 2004 display.
 This picture was taken at our Riley Dark Sky Site.
 Click here for an animated series of pictures.